State-by-State Requirements

 • Project reporting expectations

-• DER technology requirements
+• DER technology qualification requirements

 • Performance verification criteria